-- Pre-Feasibility and Feasibility Studies for Production Phase 2: The Company engaged SGS and Primero to prepare pre-feasibility and feasibility studies for Production Phase 2, adding to the Production Plant a second similar DMS processing line with capacity of 220,00ktpa.
-The studies contemplate utilizing as feedstock the spodumene ore from the Project's Barreiro deposit, with the objective of significantly increasing production.
-Barreiro is the Project's largest deposit, with 20Mt of measured and indicated mineral resources with a Li2O average grade of 1.43%. - The Company completed all the field work for the pre-feasibility study, including geotechnical drilling. - The results of the various workstreams are planned to be completed in three stages: both the preliminary economic analysis and the pre-feasibility study in the second quarter of 2021 and the feasibility study in the third quarter of 2021. - The Company and Primero completed all the metallurgical and variability feasibility test work at SGS laboratories with the aim of customizing a flowsheet for the processing line of Production Phase 2 with Barreiro.
-The heavy liquid separation testing results achieved 66% Li2O recovery.
-They were followed by pilot plant scale DMS metallurgical testing, which achieved 60.7% Li2O recovery. - GE21 is leading the preparation of the mining plan, geotechnical program and modelling of the Barreiro deposit.
+- The processing and metallurgy tests of the PEA concluded that the lithium achieved good recoveries in an environmentally friendly DMS plant, with similar flowsheet (and capital costs) to the first production line, without requiring a significantly more capital-intensive flotation process.
+These DMS recoveries are a result of the Second Deposit having a similar exceptional mineralization to the Project's first deposit, Xuxa, with large crystals of coarse spodumene. - The Company completed all field work for the preparation of Phase 2 pre-feasibility study, including geotechnical drilling and hydrogeology test work. - o GE21 is leading the preparation of the mining plan, geotechnical program and modelling of the Barreiro deposit.
 The drilling of three new geotechnical orientated core holes and relogging (geotechnically) of 20 selected exploration holes were completed.
 The Company engaged Comprobe, a specialist engineering service, to conduct downhole geotechnical surveys using an acoustic televiewer to probe exploration drill holes.
-These surveys were completed for the new and historic exploration holes.

-- The field work required for the hydrogeological section of the pre-feasibility study has been completed, as all water level measurements have been completed. - Environmental Impact Study: Starting in the dry season of the second quarter of 2020, the Company has been conducting detailed environmental impact studies for the fauna and the flora in the area of the Barreiro deposit where the pit and waste piles will be located.
+These surveys were completed for the new and historic exploration holes - The field work required for the hydrogeological section of the pre-feasibility study has been completed, as all water level measurements have been completed. - Environmental Impact Study: Starting in the dry season of the second quarter of 2020, the Company has been conducting detailed environmental impact studies for the fauna and the flora in the area of the Barreiro deposit where the pit and waste piles will be located.
 These studies continued in the wet season during the third and fourth quarters of 2020.
-The Environmental impact assessment ("EIA/RIMA") licensing request for the area directly impacted by the Barreiro deposit was filed in the second quarter of 2020 and it will be integrated into the Company's current environmental license for Production Phase 1 (which includes the environmental licenses for the Xuxa Mine and the Production Plant).
-The EIA/RIMA followed the Company's ESG-centric approach to minimize vegetation suppression and contemplated the location of its processing tailings dry stacking piles in the vicinity of the Production Plant with the selection of areas for waste piles targeting the overall minimization of vegetation and tree suppression which, in combination with the vegetation suppression required for the pit areas, amounts to less than 50 hectares.
-As a result, the life cycle analysis of the Company is substantially enhanced, decreasing its mining carbon footprint. - Regulatory & Mining Permitting Phase 2: The Company obtained a key permit for Production Phase 2 plan with the Agência Nacional de Mineração (the "ANM") approving its economic feasibility study ("Plano Econômico de Avaliação" PAE).
+The environmental impact studies as well as a comprehensive environmental and social impact assessment report (EIA/RIMA) were prepared and concluded by the Company.
+The design proposed by the Company in the EIA/RIMA for the ADA (Directly Impacted Area by the Project) has followed the Company's ESG-centric approach to minimize vegetation suppression and contemplated the location of its processing tailings dry stacking piles in the vicinity of the Production Plant with the selection of areas for waste piles targeting the overall minimization of vegetation and tree suppression which, in combination with the vegetation suppression required for the pit areas, amounts to less than 50 hectares.
+As a result, the life cycle analysis of the Company is substantially enhanced, decreasing its the environmental and carbon footprints.
+Once the EIA/RIMA is submitted and approved by regulators, additional ancillary construction and operation permits from environmental authorities will be required prior to construction. - Regulatory & Mining Permitting Phase 2: The Company obtained a key approval for Production Phase 2 plan with the Agência Nacional de Mineração (the "ANM") approving its economic feasibility study ("Plano Econômico de Avaliação" PAE).
 This approval advanced the Production Phase 2 permitting process to the mining concession request stage ("Requerimento de Concessão de Lavra").